Skip to content

 Jaywalking is prevalent in Valencia.
 Almost everywhere you look, locals of differing ages wander across the street.
 They also weave between lines of traffic.

 Pedestrians are an urban planner’s most unpredictable obstacle to safety.
 Zebra crossings and pedestrian lights are placed at every possible logical point in the urban environment.
 Often to no avail.
-Jaywalkers are unpredictable.
-They go where they want to, not where there is an official crossing.
-They also go when thy wish to, not when a red light tells them not to.

 That said, a majority of Valencia’s residents obey the signals.
 If only because scooters, motorcycles and some cars rush off before their light turns green.
-Some pedestrian crossings can be dangerous for unaware expats.
-The speed at which lights change to red after starting to flash or count down is often astounding.
-Resulting in shocked pedestrians being left in the middle of the road.
+Some pedestrian crossings can be dangerous for expats who are unaware.

-By Vincent Green, Jul 1 2018
+By Vincent Green, Jul 1 2019

 HIKING IN VALENCIA